walleipt/LCM-share/readme.txt

-Git is very nice !!!
+Git is aaaa very nice !!!aaa
+Git is free solftware !